riconaranjo/Elec-3907/README.md

 - Software for Arduino to read from Sensors
   - Noise Reduction from sensor data
 - Communication link between Arduino and Raspberry Pi
+  - USB link with serial output
 - Software that transforms Cartesian coordinates to a format that corresponds to LED strips
+  - Our LEDs laid out in rectangular perimeter
   - Other team's LED light strips are organized in spiral layout

 #### Huzaifah Sulaiman + Yusuf Adam

 - Raspberry Pi software integration
-  - making sure raspberry pi runs software on launch [when power is connected]
+  - Making sure raspberry pi runs software on launch [when power is connected]
+  - Software should run on start up
 - Software to light up LED light strips
   - Given cartesian locations, update the lights to track persons